demelere/Geospatial-auto-segmentation-and-labelling/README.md

 ### Intro
-This is a pipeline that uses Python and the Segment Anything (SAM) and Grounding DINO models to automatically segment and label satellite image data from Umbra's synthetic aperture radar (SAR) open dataset
+This is a pipeline that uses Python and the Segment Anything (SAM) and Grounding DINO models to automatically segment and label satellite image data from Umbra's synthetic aperture radar (SAR) open dataset.
+The goal is a multi-modal application of SOTA transformer models (Segment Anything for segmentation, Grounding DINO for bounding box and label generation) to SAR satellite imagery.

 ### Running the project
 * Run `docker build -t auto-segment-label-satellite-images .` to build the Docker image